 A startup company Emulate recently announced its plans to send its Brain-Chips to the International Space Station, where they may help to study how the brain functions in space, including the blood-brain barrier and how stressors and inflammation affect brain function.

 This Brain-Chip contains both neurons and vascular endothelial cells and is made to model both brain physiology and the blood-brain barrier.
 They say that they are not trying to entirely recreate a brain but just the smallest functional unit of the organ.
-The chip has a blood-brain barrier, composed of microvascular endothelial cells, neurons, astrocytes, and pericytes which interact in a very specific manner and need to be organized in a very specific way.
+The chip has a blood-brain barrier composed of microvascular endothelial cells, neurons, astrocytes, and pericytes, which interact in a very specific manner and need to be organized in a very specific way.

 2. Mini heart

-Researchers have created small eraser-size devices which contain live, beating heart cells.
+Researchers have created small eraser-size devices that contain live, beating heart cells.
 For creating these devices, researchers first take skin cells from patients and reprogram them into stem cells that later develop into cardiac myocytes.
 They then place these cells on chips containing bioengineered surfaces that recreate the heart’s natural environment.

 3. Imitating Menstruation

 Teresa Woodruff, a professor of obstetrics and gynecology at Northwestern University, and colleagues have linked five miniature organs together in a hand-size chip to model the female reproductive tract.

 This chip is called EVATAR, is a series of tubes and pumps that carry a blue, blood-like fluid through cells containing five mini organs.
 This system allows us to do is move media in a way that brings in fresh nutrients and eliminates waste.
 By adding hormones to the circulating liquid, the team was able to mimic the 28-day menstrual cycle.